I AM Noticed Core Content

 Let's experiment with this a little bit ...

-Please do this experiment without disrupting the others in your school.
+Please do this experiment without disrupting the others around you.

 Scenario #1 Everyone will walk out of the class and reenter with a negative attitude and disposition.
 "They do not want to be at school."
 Talk about how this feels.
 Did it feel normal?
 Were students being kind?
 Was it quiet?
 Was it dramatic? etc...